s3664099/PrayerOrder/readme.md

 ##Issues##

-Groups not displaying
-Error when select create group
-The Search Bar doesn't appear on the group screen

 1) Remove the Alerts for when change relationship - instead add to log
 2) When change relationship, refreshes prayer page